-Calhoun Community College has general educational outcomes expected of all graduates.
-All students graduating from Calhoun Community College will be competent in the ability to think critically, communicate effectively, and act professionally.
+Calhoun Community College has established general educational student learning outcomes expected of all graduates.
+All students graduating from Calhoun Community College will be competent in communication, critical thinking, information literacy, and quantitative reasoning.
 Students will cultivate these skills in each of the general education courses.